 I have met some great people through genealogy, and my passion has branched out into many directions.
 There is more to genealogy than just finding dead people.
 My work for the Adopted &/or Donor Conceived is just one avenue I’ve taken towards giving back & sharing the fruits of my labor.
 Another might be geared towards genetic conditions.
 I am learning a bit about genetic genealogy here & there & it’s very interesting too.
 It all starts with your family tree, from there, the sky’s the limit.

 Inspiration For The Blog

 How it came about… for 3ish years I have been harassed by something unknown, telling me I need to write (this eventually happens to every writer).
 And, on purpose, I didn’t ask or inquire for any direction on what to write about because I didn’t want to write.
 I was in another phase of life and not in the mood.
 I think that finally, in spite of my stubbornness, the message for this blog was still delivered and this year, I know, is the year I have to write.
+I can’t wait to find out which relative died around that time & might be the one that’s after me about this.
 I know 3 things about this task that is begging to be carried out:

 - The About The Writer section is for my descendants, but I don’t know which ones.
 I am assuming I will turn it into a print version just before I die, if I am given fair notice of death.
 It is inspired by a mesh of 52 Stories projects.